What are the best drum sample packs to improve your songwriting?

-4) Percussion Toolbox – This percussion loops collection gives you tons of options to spice up your existing tracks.
+4) Percussion Toolbox – This finely-crafted library of percussion loops will spice up your backing tracks.
 The tones bright and energetic, yet miles away from the generic, perhaps even cliché “percussion loops” that are tossed about online.
 You’ll find no shortage of ways to use these different percussive voices in various ways to take a generic drum groove and give it some rhythmic life.
 Percussion just adds that certain “something” to any type of groove.

 So, if you already have some drum arrangements on file, you won’t go wrong experimenting with the percussion loops on this one.
 Think of them as the final ingredient to a great drum track, one that will clearly stand out from the mundane.